summaryrefslogtreecommitdiff

 + select BUILDTIME_TABLE_SORT if MMU

-+ select CLINT_TIMER if !MMU
++ select CLINT_TIMER if RISCV_M_MODE

 select CLONE_BACKWARDS